b-vt/Jabbascribble/README.md

 - A copy of every file is saved in the tmp folder in case of oopsies

 Todo:
-- Turns out not indicating a file or tab has been modified is really, really inconvenient but not yet inconvenient enough to implement
+- Turns out not indicating an unfocused file or tab has been modified is really, really inconvenient but not yet inconvenient enough to implement
 - Webserver support
 - Automatic javascript prototype syntax inheritance from file
 - Temp file does not support multiple files of the same filename
 - Refactoring, there's a lot of prototyping cheese
 - The project view list needs to be sorted and also it looks yucky
-- Ccls integration might be neato
 - Everything else